Last Updated on November 5, 2022

 Frame Assembly

-Once I got the MIP kit from FDS the instrument panel went together easily with just basic tools.
-I quite enjoyed the build.
-The only concern I had was without a cockpit shell to mount the MIP in, the side legs are somewhat flimsy and the MIP will sway side to side a little bit.
-Just something I had to be mindful of when moving the MIP around.
+The MIP kit went together easily with just basic tools and I quite enjoyed the build.
+The only issue I had was that without a cockpit shell to mount the MIP to, the side legs are somewhat flimsy and the whole MIP will sway side to side a little bit.
+Just something I had to be mindful of when moving the thing around.

-The MIP otherwise is a solid and well-built piece.
-It’s powder-coated aluminum in the right Boeing color.
-It included the CDU bays with aircraft DZUS mounting rails where I later added some quality FlightDeck Solutions CDUs.
+Aside from the flimsly side legs (not an issue with the cockpit shell) the MIP is a solid and well-built piece.
+It’s powder-coated aluminum in the right Boeing color and included the CDU bays with aircraft DZUS mounting rails where I later added some quality FlightDeck Solutions CDUs.
 You can tell a lot of thought went into the design, and it has held up very well over the years.

 Displays

-FYI, the 15″ displays are very hard to find these days so if you find some, buy two so you have a backup if you ever need it.
+FYI, 4:3 ratio 15″ displays are hard to find these days.
+If you find some, buy two so you have a spare if you ever need it.

-To mount the LCD displays behind the instrument panel I bought three FDS LCD mounts.
-These mount to both the instrument panel back frame and the back of the LCD monitors to hold them nicely in place.
-They are fully adjustable so the perfect position can be achieved.
+To mount the LCD displays behind the instrument panel I bought three adjustable LCD mounts from FlightDeck Solutions.
+These mount to both the instrument panel frame and the back of the LCD monitors to hold them nicely in place.
+They are fully adjustable so the perfect position can easily be achieved.

 As part of the MIP purchase, I bought a FDS SYS interface card to wire everything to.
 All the switches and indicators plug into it, and in turn, the card connects to the computer via USB cable.
-The avionics software is then easily able to communicate with all the indicators and switches.
+The avionics software is then easily able to communicate with all the indicators and switches via their connected ports on the interface board.
 I have a lot of the SYS cards in my simulator and I have been very happy with them.

-I felt a bit overwhelmed when it came to wiring it all together.
-It’s actually not that hard now that I understand it all, but I didn’t know what I was doing at the time.
-Fortunately, I saw FlightDeck Solutions was making wiring harnesses at the time so I asked them make me one.
-For the few hundred extra dollars at the time it was absolutely worth the money.
-I was able to plug in everything and get up and running within minutes.
-Unfortunately, I don’t think they make them any longer which is too bad.
+I felt a bit overwhelmed when it came to wiring it all together and you may understand the reason why when you look at the pictures below.
+Now that I understand how it all works it’s really not that difficult, but at the time I didn’t know what I was doing.
+Fortunately, I saw FlightDeck Solutions was also selling pre-made wiring harnesses so I asked them make me one.
+For the few hundred extra dollars back then it was absolutely worth the money.
+I was able to easily plug the labeled harness into the appropriate switches and indicators and I was up and running within minutes.
+Unfortunately, they don’t make the harnesses anymore, which is too bad.
+It was taking too much time to make them, from what I understand.

-Here are the interface components I used and the purpose of each:
+Here are the interface components I ended up using and the purpose of each:

 - 10-Port powered USB hub – Used to connect various USB devices to the PC.
 All of the interface boards have USB connectors, and other nearby components like the rudder pedals, yokes, throttles, etc all needs USB connectivity.
-This centralized hub makes it easier to keep things consolidated.
+This hub makes it easier to keep things centralized.

 - CPU Power Supply – This provides constant 12V and 5V power for the various power distribution blocks you see beneath the power supply.